PoCInnovation/Workshops/p2p/1.Solidity/README.md

 - Give the content to the compiler.
 Note that the `compile.js` file already contains a variable, but the `sources['Inbox.sol']` field is empty.

-- Compile and extract the bytecode & ABI from the result.
+- Compile and extract the bytecode & ABI from the result (check [this](https://github.com/ethereum/solc-js) out :wink:).

 - Write the bytecode & ABI to the corresponding file in the `out` folder.

 As you've probably guessed, the bytecode contains a compiled version of your contract that will be executed by the EVM.
 You will use the ABI to interact with the contract.

-## Step 3 : Tests using mocha & chai :test_tube:
+## Step 3 : Tests using mocha & assert :test_tube:

 Time to test !
 The tests are very important while writing a smart contract, because once they're deployed on a real blockchain, you can not update or delete it.